trihacek/responsePatterns/README.md

 counts the number of repetitions for each pattern length and then weighs this sum by the length of the pattern (longer patterns are assigned higher weight).
-The total score for each respondent is determined as the sum of these pattern length-specific scores and is standardized to take a value between 0 and 1.
+The total score for each respondent is determined as the sum of scores achieved for each pattern length and is standardized to a value between 0 and 1.

-Both approaches yield scores that serve as estimates of how problematic the observations potentially are.
+Both approaches yield scores that serve as estimates of how problematic the observations potentially are (“suspicion” scores).
 However, no conclusions should be made without a closer inspection of the problematic responses.
-Any decision about removing or downweighing an observation should be based on visual inspection of the responses, the specifics of the instrument used to collect the data, familiarity with the whole data set and the context of the data collection process.
+Any decision about removing or downweighing an observation should be based on visual inspection of the responses, the specifics of the instrument used to collect the data, researchers’ familiarity with the whole data set and the context of the data collection process.

 Both core functions return an S4 object of class ResponsePatterns.
 The package offers several utility functions that allow to inspect to